-The STDEV.S Function is a Statistical function, that will calculate the standard deviation that is based on a sample of the population.
+The STDEV.S Function is an Excel Statistical function that will calculate the standard deviation that is based on a sample of the population.
 It will ignore logical values and text.

-While doing financial analysis, the STDEV.S function can be useful in measuring the income of sample standard deviation representative of an entire population.
+While doing financial analysis, the STDEV.S function can be useful in, for example, measuring the income standard deviation representative of an entire population.

 The STDEV.S function uses the following arguments:

-- Number1 (required argument) – It is the first number argument that corresponds to a sample of the population.
+- Number1 (required argument) – This is the first number argument that corresponds to a sample of the population.

-- Number2 (optional argument) – It is a number argument that corresponds to a sample of the population.
+- Number2 (optional argument) – This is a number argument that corresponds to a second sample of the population.

 - The given arguments must provide at least two numeric values to the function.